trumpeterchris/Weather2Sheet/README.markdown

 Installing Wu
 -----------

-The easiest way to install Wu (assuming you have both [Git](http://git-scm.com/) and a Go compiler) is to type:
+The easiest way to install wu (assuming you have both [Git](http://git-scm.com/) and a Go compiler) is to type:

   GOPATH=[PATH] goinstall -u github.com/sramsay/wu/wu